 Complete specialisation might create structural unemployment as some workers cannot transfer from one sector to another.

 Relative prices and exchange rates are not taken into account in the simple theory of comparative advantage.
 For example if the price of X rises relative to Y, the benefit of increasing output of X increases.

 Comparative advantage is not a static concept - it may change over time.
 For example, nonrenewable resources can slowly run out, increasing the costs of production, and reducing the gains from trade.
 Countries can develop new advantages, such as Vietnam and coffee production.
 Despite having a long history of coffee production it is only in the last 30 years that it has become a global player. seeing its global market share increase from just 1% in 1985 to 20% in 2014, making it the world's second largest producer.

 Many countries strive for food security, meaning that even if they should specialise in non-food products, they still prefer to keep a minimum level of food production.

-Finally, the principle of comparative advantage is derived from a simple two good/two country model.
+The principle of comparative advantage is derived from a highly simplistic two good/two country model.
 The real world is far more complex, with countries exporting and importing many different goods and services.